idning/mongomgr/README.rst

 mongodb manager scripts

+you need :

+1. rsync
-you need rsync, ssh(ssh to target machines without password)
+2. ssh(ssh-copy-id for ssh to target machines without password)

-1. deploy
+deploy
 ===============

 config in config.py::